acquia/blt/docs/tech-architect/memcache.rst

 ``memcache_key_prefix`` and ``memcache_servers`` not be modified on Acquia Cloud.

-|acquia-product:blt| modifies the Memcache module integration on Acquia Cloud.
+Acquia BLT modifies the Memcache module integration on Acquia Cloud.
-|acquia-product:blt|'s configuration explicitly overrides the default bins for
-the discovery, bootstrap, and configuration cache bins because Drupal core permanently caches these static bins by default.
+Acquia BLT's configuration explicitly overrides the default bins for the discovery, bootstrap, and configuration cache bins because Drupal core permanently caches these static bins by default.
 This is required for rebuilding service definitions accurately on cache rebuilds and deploys.
 See